NICKINFORMATICARESERVA/SEGA-PC-Reloaded-Delphi-Code/README.md

 # SEGA-PC-Reloaded-Delphi-Code
-launcher and configurator for Korama's SegaPC
+launcher and configurator for Korama's SegaPC, written in Delphi